royhodge/chainzZz/README.md

 We wanted the ecosystem that YobiChain provided but with the options of choosing which services we wanted with a blockchain, and we figured people may want to have us run the blockchains for them as well, hence, Blockchain as a Service.
 The idea is simple, a website, that let’s you choose your blockchain parameters, and applications to go with it, and then you name the native currency on it, if you choose to have one, then we run it on our servers for you.
 All you have to do is login to your dashboard and check out the stats.
 The plan is to make it easy to manage your blockchain node’s using a modified version of MultiChain’s web-demo that is locked down and more secure then the open version they have given us to start with.

-(possibly pre-loaded with development tools, database, web & FTP servers and the following 4 blockchain applications:)

-1. HashChain, a simple blockchain powered drag n drop solution for authenticating and verifying electronic records.

-2. Vault, a simple blockchain powered document storage and retrieval system.

-3. Contracts, a simple blockchain powered system for digitally signng contracts.

-4. WebWallet, a simple blockchain powered wallet for Yobicoins, a smart asset.
+1. Wallet, a simple blockchain powered wallet for Yourcoins, a smart asset.

-This version of chainzZz runs on [Multichain 2.0](https://github.com/MultiChain).
+This version of chainzZz runs on [Multichain 2.0-alpha-2](https://github.com/MultiChain).

 ChainzZz is ideal for